Montreal In A Day

 Thinking of spending a day in Montreal?

-Montreal is the largest city in the province of Quebec and is one of the most populated places in Canada.
+Montreal is the largest city in the French province of Quebec and is one of the most populated places in Canada as well as the most loved city.

 The city is steeped in history and culture and has many different attractions and activities to keep you busy for the whole day and more if you want to stay for longer (which you will want to do).

 If you are visiting Montreal for the first time and you only have a day to spare, the tips below will help you enjoy the city easily.